-Participants will work with the Banff Centre Lighting team on all Banff Centre productions, presentations, residencies, conferences, and outreach programs.
-Responsibilities may include hanging and focusing lighting equipment, operating equipment, working the show, repairing and maintaining lighting equipment, and interpreting lighting plots.
+Work with Banff Centre’s Lighting Team on all Banff Centre productions, presentations, residencies, conferences, and outreach programs.
+Responsibilities may include hanging and focusing lighting equipment; working shows; operating, repairing and maintaining lighting equipment; and interpreting lighting plots.
 You will occasionally be required to assist other departments with activities such as load-ins, load-outs, and setting up and striking temporary performance venues and production spaces.

-Participants will have an opportunity to work with a wide variety of lighting instruments, as well as sophisticated lighting control systems.
-Participants will support a number of residency programs and work with a wide variety of artists from varied performing arts disciplines in the creation of new works.
+You will have an opportunity to work with a wide variety of lighting instruments, as well as sophisticated lighting control systems.
+You will support various residency programs and work with a range of artists from multiple performing arts disciplines in the creation of new work.

 What does the program offer?